Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Additional Experimental Details

 \subsection{Synthetic Experiments}

-\paragraph{Reward functions.} We use five reward functions (Figure~\ref{fig:app_five_rewards}): Shubert, Currin, Sphere, and Branin from multi-objective optimization benchmarks~\citep{jamil2013literature}, and a Diagonal sigmoid reward.
+\paragraph{Reward functions.} We use five reward functions (\crefsub{fig:app_grid_rewards}{a}): Shubert, Currin, Sphere, and Branin from standard benchmark functions for global optimization~\citep{jamil2013literature}, and a Diagonal sigmoid reward.
 All rewards are normalized to \([0,1]\).
-We additionally use three synthetic Circle rewards (Figure~\ref{fig:app_circle_rewards}).
+We additionally use three synthetic Circle rewards (\crefsub{fig:app_grid_rewards}{b}).
 Each Circle reward defines a Gaussian (mixture) density inside a circular region of radius \(0.6\) and assigns a constant background reward \(0.1\) outside the circle.

-\paragraph{Scalarization (Mix-\(k\)).} We define scalarization targets using weighted-sum rewards over a subset of \(k\) objectives.
-Table~\ref{tab:mixk_def} lists the objective subsets used in our experiments.
+\paragraph{Scalarization (Mix-\(k\)).} We define scalarization targets using weighted-sum rewards over a subset of \(k\) objectives. \cref{tab:mixk_def} lists the objective subsets used in our experiments.

 \paragraph{Model details and hyperparameters.} All GFlowNets are trained using the Sub-Trajectory Balance (SubTB)~\citep{madan2023learninggflownetsfrompartialepisodes} objective with geometric within-trajectory weighting ($\lambda = 2.0$).
-Each state is encoded as a 64-dimensional $K$-hot vector (concatenation of two one-hot coordinate vectors).
+Each state is encoded as a 64-dimensional vector formed by concatenating two 32-dimensional one-hot coordinate vectors (one for each axis).
 The forward policy $p_F$ and backward policy $p_B$ are MLPs with 2 hidden layers of 64 units and ReLU~\citep{nair2010relu} activations, outputting logits over 3 actions (right, down, terminate) and 2 actions (left, up), respectively.
-The flow estimator $F$ uses the same architecture (2 hidden layers of 64 units) and outputs $\log F(s)$.
-We train for 20,000 iterations using Adam~\citep{kingma2015adam} with learning rate $10^{-3}$ for network parameters and $10^{-1}$ for $\log Z$, batch size 128, and $\epsilon$-greedy exploration rate 0.05.
-For base GFlowNets, we additionally use a replay buffer of size 10,000.
+The flow estimator $F$ uses a single hidden layer of 64 units and outputs $\log F(s)$.
+We train for 20{,}000 iterations using Adam~\citep{kingma2015adam} with learning rate $10^{-3}$, batch size 128, and $\epsilon$-greedy exploration rate 0.05.
+We additionally use a replay buffer of size 10{,}000.